 The H2 levels in the experiment could have a large effect on the redox cofactor equilibria, was the H2 measured or is there an estimate of the range?

-<Answer>(Blunt et al., 2015)
+The dataset from Tian 2017b does not include H2 measurement, so we were not able to include that data in our model.
+There is recent evidence that H2 in the liquid phase is not in equilibrium with the gas phase (Blunt et al., 2015), and measurement of dissolved H2 requires specialized equipment which we currently do not have access to.

+To account for this uncertainty, we allowed a wide range for the reduced:oxidized ferredoxin ratio: from 0.01 to 100.

 Line 216 vs 324: is this supposed to be positive or negative?
 MDF (i.e., - 0.13 kJ/mol vs 0.13 kj/mol)